Making A Bone String Nut

 We chose to replace it with a piece of unbleached bone because of its high durability, and we felt that the yellowed look matched this vintage instrument.

 Using a pencil, we sketched the outline of the old nut onto the blank.
 Then we took the blank over to the band saw, followed by the belt sander, to remove the bulk from the top and the sides.
 Next we trued up the bottom and the edge that will rest against the fretboard using sandpaper on the stone block pictured above.

 It is extremely important that these be square in order to ensure a proper fit.
 Once this is finished, a micrometer is used to measure the width of the original.
 We can then use that measurement as a reference as we sand down the blank to the correct thickness.
 The blank will now fit nice and snug into the slot and is ready to be slotted.

-Once the blank is cut to shape, we are ready to begin slotting.
-To start, we mark our outer strings about 1/8″ in from the edge of the fingerboard.
-This leaves enough room to avoid pulling the strings off of the edge while playing.
-Next, using a special string spacing ruler, we are able to accurately mark the remaining string positions.
+Next, using a string spacing ruler, we are able to accurately mark the remaining string positions.
 This tool is crucial to ensure the strings fall in the right place and feel natural under the players fingers.